jobyh/tutorials/php/lesson1/tutorial.md

 ## Booleans

 Named after Lincolnshire mathematician George Boole who worked on algebraic logic.
-Booleans represent an on or off value and are usually used in control structures to change what's happening in a program.
+Booleans represent an on or off or 'true' / 'false' value and are usually used in control structures to change what's happening in a program.
 Use PsySH to evaluate `true` and `false`.
-Spoiler &ndash; they get more exciting later 😜
+Spoiler &ndash; don't get toooo excited 😜

 Booleans in PHP are case-insensitive which means all the following are valid `true`, `True`, `FALSE`, `falsE`, `fAlSE`